 According to APA's 2022 Work and Well-being Survey [2], 81% of individuals said they will be looking for workplaces that support mental health when they seek future job opportunities, so this is not to be taken lightly by employers.

-Promoting good mental wellbeing, offering and normalizing therapy, practicing empathy and mindfulness, fostering safe work environments and being inclusive are going to be the top qualities of a job with these next years to come.
+Promoting good mental well-being, offering and normalizing therapy, practicing empathy and mindfulness, fostering safe work environments, and being inclusive are going to be the top qualities of a job in the years to come.

 Think of your colleagues, sometimes you're the only person they see in a day.